openaire/guidelines/docs/cris/index.rst

 OpenAIRE Guidelines for CRIS Managers based on CERIF-XML
 ========================================================

-The OpenAIRE Guidelines for CRIS Managers version 1.0, together with the accompanying material, is available at http://doi.org/10.5281/zenodo.17065 .
+The OpenAIRE Guidelines for CRIS Managers version 1.1, together with the accompanying material, are released at https://doi.org/10.5281/zenodo.1298650 on 26-June-2018 .

+Versions
+^^^^^^^^

+* The OpenAIRE Guidelines for CRIS Managers version 1.0, released 03-July-2015, http://doi.org/10.5281/zenodo.17065 .

 ..
 .. toctree::